-The valuation allowance for deferred tax assets as of March 31, 2013 and December 31, 2012 was \$25.9 million and \$23.1 million, respectively.
-The net change in the total valuation allowance for the three months ended March 31, 2013 and 2012 was an increase of \$2.7 million and \$961,000, respectively.
-In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+The valuation allowance for deferred tax assets as of September 30, 2013 and December 31, 2012 was \$28.8 million and \$23.1 million, respectively.
+The net change in the total valuation allowance for the three months ended September 30, 2013 and 2012 was an increase of \$5.7 million and \$3.4 million, respectively.
+In assessing the realizability of deferred tax assets, we consider whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
-Valuation allowances have been established for the entire amount of the net deferred tax assets as of March 31, 2013 and December 31, 2012, due to the uncertainty of future recoverability.
+We consider the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
+Valuation allowances have been established for the entire amount of the net deferred tax assets as of September 30, 2013 and December 31, 2012, due to the uncertainty of future recoverability.

-As of March 31, 2013 and December 31, 2012, we had federal net operating loss carryforwards of \$102.5 million and \$94.5 million and federal research credit carryforwards of \$3.9 million and \$2.9 million, respectively, that expire at various dates from 2019 through 2033.
+As of September 30, 2013 and December 31, 2012, we had federal net operating loss carryforwards of \$114.4 million and \$94.5 million and federal research credit carryforwards of \$4.3 million and \$2.9 million, respectively, that expire at various dates from 2019 through 2033.
 Sections 382 and 383 of the Internal Revenue Code limit a corporation's ability to utilize its net operating loss carryforwards and certain other tax attributes (including research credits) to offset any future taxable income or tax if the corporation experiences a cumulative ownership change of more than 50% over any rolling three year period.
 State net operating loss carryforwards (and certain other tax attributes) may be similarly limited.
 An ownership change can therefore result in significantly greater tax liabilities than a corporation would incur in the absence of such a change and any increased liabilities could adversely affect the corporation's business, results of operations, financial condition and cash flow.

-Based on a preliminary analysis, we believe that, from its inception through December 31, 2011, NewLink experienced Section 382 ownership changes in September 2001 and March 2003 and our subsidiary experienced Section 382 ownership changes in January 2006 and January 2011.
-These ownership changes limit NewLink's ability to utilize federal net operating loss carryforwards (and certain other tax attributes) that accrued prior to the respective ownership changes of NewLink and our subsidiary.
+Based on analysis from inception through December 31, 2011, we believe that we experienced Section 382 ownership changes in September 2001 and March 2003 and our subsidiary experienced Section 382 ownership changes in January 2006 and January 2011.
+These ownership changes limit our ability to utilize federal net operating loss carryforwards (and certain other tax attributes) that accrued prior to our ownership changes and those of our subsidiary.
 Additional analysis will be required to determine whether changes in our ownership since December 31, 2011 and/or changes in our ownership that resulted from our follow-on offering have caused or will cause another ownership change to occur.
 Any such change could result in significant limitations on some or all of our net operating loss carryforwards and other tax attributes.
 Even if another ownership change has not occurred, additional ownership changes may occur in the future as a result of events over which we will have little or no control, including purchases and sales of our equity by our 5% stockholders, the emergence of new 5% stockholders, additional equity offerings or redemptions of our stock or certain changes in the ownership of any of our 5% stockholders.

-Income tax expense was \$0 for the three months ended March 31, 2013 and 2012.
+Income tax expense was \$0 for the three months ended September 30, 2013 and 2012.
 Income tax expense differs from the amount that would be expected after applying the statutory United States federal income tax rate primarily due to changes in the valuation allowance for deferred taxes.